Best Graphic Design Tools for UX Designers 2026: Honest Reviews From Someone Who's Been There

 Cons:

 My hot take: Figma is the default choice for a reason.
-Start here and stop second-guessing yourself.
+If you're building a UX practice from scratch in 2026, start here and stop second-guessing yourself.

 2. Sketch — Best for Mac-Focused Professional Designers

-Sketch was the tool that dragged UX design out of the Photoshop era, and it still has a loyal following of Mac professionals who swear by it.
-It's not the trendy pick anymore — but "trendy" and "right for your workflow" aren't the same thing.
-Anyone telling you to abandon a solid Sketch setup purely for clout is giving you bad advice.
+Sketch was the tool that dragged UX design out of the Photoshop era, and it still has a loyal base of Mac professionals who swear by it.
+It's not the trendy pick anymore — but look, "trendy" and "right for your workflow" aren't the same thing, and anyone who tells you to abandon a solid Sketch setup purely for clout is giving you bad advice.

-The Sketch team has focused on web-based collaboration features over the past couple of years, adding a cloud workspace where stakeholders can comment and inspect designs without needing the Mac app.
-It's a mature, solid tool — especially if you're already deep in a Sketch-based design system that took months to build.
+The Sketch team has leaned into its web-based collaboration features over the past couple of years, adding a cloud workspace that lets stakeholders comment and inspect designs without needing the Mac app.
+It's a solid, mature tool — especially if you're already deep in a Sketch-based design system that took you 18 months to build.

 Key Features: